hmajid2301/blog/content/posts/2023-10-08-how-to-create-systemd-services-in-nix-home-manager/index.md

 date: 2023-10-08
 canonicalURL: https://haseebmajid.dev/posts/2023-10-08-how-to-create-systemd-services-in-nix-home-manager
 tags:
   - nix
   - home-manager
   - systemd
+cover:
+  image: images/cover.png
 ---

 I recently learnt in home-manager (Nix) you can run systemd services as your own user.
 This is nice because we don't need